icon-bg

 Network scanning

-Total Network Inventory scanner simplifies the search for equipment on the network, completing it in a short period of time.
-It supports scanning of the following types of devices:
+The Total Network Inventory scanner simplifies the discovery of network equipment and completes scans quickly and efficiently.
+It supports scanning the following types of devices:

 What details can the network IP scanner provide?

-All you need to do is run the network scanner, and the application will receive detailed data on all detected network devices.
+All you need to do is run the network scanner, and the application will collect detailed information about all detected network devices.
 Typically, this includes the following data:

-• MAC address, IP address/subnet/gateway, type, connection status, DHCP, host name, etc.
+• MAC address, IP address/subnet/gateway, device type, connection status, DHCP, host name, etc.

 • List of installed software on computers in the network.

-This is only the basic information that the TNI scanner can receive.
-You can check the full list in the documentation, as well as independently study its capabilities and functionality by simply downloading a free trial version from the website.
+This is only a subset of the information that the TNI scanner can collect.
+You can review the full list in the documentation or explore its capabilities firsthand by downloading a free trial version from our website.

 How the scanner works

-Before launching the scanner, a network administrator is supposed to set a scan task.
-In other words, you need to specify the network area that you want to scan.
-This could be an IP range, a list of network names, or specific OUs from your Active Directory domain.
-The tool will then detect and retrieve all the information about the devices found according to the scan task.
-You can build various reports based on this information and then export them to XLSX, CSV, and other formats.
-And of course, one of the excellent features of Total Network Inventory is the function of building a topological network map, which our users really love.
+Before launching a scan, a network administrator needs to configure a scan task.
+In other words, you specify the network scope you want to scan.
+This can be an IP range, a list of network names, or specific OUs from your Active Directory domain.
+The tool then detects devices within the defined scope and retrieves detailed information about them.
+Based on the collected data, you can build various reports and export them to formats such as XLSX, CSV, and others.
+Additionally, one of the standout features of Total Network Inventory is the ability to create a topological network map, a feature our users particularly appreciate.

 How to use the IP scanning tool

 The process is quite intuitive.
 Simply install Total Network Inventory, and the installation wizard will take care of this task from start to finish.
-After starting the program, you will be automatically forwarded to the Scanner tab where you can set scan tasks and start discovering your network.
-As a result, you will receive detailed information about each device connected to the network, which will ensure smooth and secure operation of both the entire network and each individual device.
+After launching the program, you will be automatically taken to the Scanner tab where you can configure scan tasks and begin discovering your network.
+As a result, you will receive detailed information about each device connected to the network, helping to ensure smooth and secure operation of both the network as a whole and each individual device.
 Download a free trial version that does not require registration, and in a few minutes the entire corporate network will be before your eyes!

 FAQ